flashlightministries/oilforlight/_posts/2017-10-12-atheist-steals-concepts.md

 "Everything in that Bible is a lie, man."

-"Please, Jason, return these concepts of good and evil to God and the Bible, where they belong."
+"As long as you deny God, you have no right to use these concepts of objective moral truth.
+Please, Jason, return them back to where they belong, with God and the Bible."

 The two men stared at each other in silence, then agreed to resume their game of Mario Kart, already in progress.